Comic-Con Dienstleistungen für Gehörlose und Behinderte

 A limited number of wheelchairs are available for loan, for up to three hours on a first-come, first-served basis.
 ID and a credit/debit card for the deposit are required.

 A limited number of rental scooters are also available on a first-come, first-served basis.
-Rental requires ID and a credit/debit card for the deposit (fee TBD).
+Rental requires ID and a credit/debit card for the deposit (fee to be determined).

 If you choose to transition from your cane, crutches, walker, or wheelchair to a scooter/wheelchair, we can store your device, however, we do not have storage facilities or charging stations for your powered mobility devices.

 Due to legitimate safety concerns based on the high volume of slow-moving pedestrian traffic inside the convention center, all mobility devices must have three wheels or more to ensure stability.
+Trolleys, wagons, oversized strollers, rolling luggage, and handcarts are not allowed in the Exhibit Hall.
 This requirement is for your safety as well as the safety of others.

 Other Power-Driven Mobility Devices (OPDMDs) with two or fewer wheels, including two-wheeled scooters, Segways, bicycles, electric motorcycles, and “hoverboards,” are not allowed in any public areas of the convention center, including the lobby.
 No fuel-powered devices are allowed.

-5. The maximum speed of your OPDMD (and does it have an indoor setting to limit the speed to 4 mph and slower?)
+5. 5.
+The maximum speed of your OPDMD (and does it have an indoor setting to limit the speed to 4 mph or slower?)

-When bringing an OPDMD to the convention center, you must first take your device to Disabled Services in Lobby A so they may assess your device in person.
-They will verify the above requirements, and you will be asked to provide credible assurance* that the mobility device is required because of a disability.
+When bringing an OPDMD to the convention center, you must first take your device to Disabled Services in Lobby A so they may assess your device in person and verify if you have obtained prior clearance.
+They will verify the above requirements, and you will be asked to provide “credible assurance”* that the mobility device is required because of a disability.

-If your device is not allowed, we cannot store it for you, and you must remove it from the property.
+– If your device is not allowed, we cannot store it for you, and you must immediately remove it from the property.

 ADA Seating

-We offer ADA seating accommodations in three specific ways:
+We offer ADA seating in three specific ways:

-• Wheelchair seating is available at the end of some aisles, next to a RED-back chair that is reserved for the companion attendant.
+• Wheelchair seating is available for mobility scooters and wheelchairs at the end of some aisles, next to a RED-back chair that is reserved for your attendant.
 The rest of your party must wait in the general admission line.
 We will do our best to seat parties with children together, but this may increase your wait time in line.

 • Deaf seating areas are available in the larger rooms and have YELLOW-back chairs.
-These seating sections are reserved for deaf attendees only and feature ASL interpreters.
+These seating sections are reserved for deaf attendees requiring an ASL interpreter.
 A Deaf Services sticker is required to sit in these sections.
 Stickers are available at the Deaf Services desk in Lobby A.

-• Ambulatory Seating sections are available in all Program rooms.
-These seating sections are reserved only for people with limited mobility or those with a large service dog (service dog sticker required).
+• Ambulatory seating areas are available in Hall H and Ballroom 20.
+These seating sections are reserved only for people with limited mobility, such as; those who use crutches, walkers, canes, have a prosthetic limb, can’t bend their leg, or for those with an over-sized service dog (service dog sticker required).
 Ambulatory seating sections have RED-back chairs.

-All seating, including reserved ADA seating, is “as seats become available.”
+All seating, including ADA-reserved seating, is “as seats become available.”
 All event and Program rooms have limited capacity as set by the fire marshal.
-Even though your badge is needed to get into all events, it does not guarantee you access to any event if it has reached its capacity.
+Although your badge is required to attend all events, it does not guarantee access to any event if it has reached its capacity.
 We do not clear rooms between events.
-Disabled Seating volunteers will let you know when seats become available.
+In the larger panels, Disabled Seating volunteers will let you know when seats become available.

-Some attendees with disabilities may need an attendant who supports and helps them with activities such as eating, using the bathroom, supervision, communication, or getting from place to place.
+Attendees with disabilities sometimes need an attendant who supports and helps them with activities such as eating, using the bathroom, supervision, communication, or getting from place to place.
 An attendant is present only to assist the attendee.

-IMPORTANT!
-All attendants are required to purchase a badge either in the badge sale or on-site (the ADA does not require free admission for attendants).
+All attendants are required to purchase a badge either in advance during our public badge sale, or on-site (2026 only).
 Your attendant will need a Comic-Con Member ID.

 The ADA requires that service dogs be under the control of the handler at all times and be harnessed, leashed, or tethered unless these devices interfere with the service animal’s work, or the individual’s disability prevents them from using these devices.

-You may get a service dog sticker from the Disabled Services Desk in Lobby A
+You may get a sticker for your service dog from the Disabled Services Desk in Lobby A

 The San Diego Convention Center does not allow comfort/support animals.
-Only trained service dogs, as defined by the ADA, are allowed to assist and accompany a disabled owner.
+Only trained service dogs as defined by both the ADA and California law, are allowed to assist and accompany a disabled owner.
 San Diego Comic Convention and the San Diego Convention Center follow all state and federal ADA compliance laws and directions.

 Special ADA wheelchair access points are at the discretion of the exhibitor.
-The line itself must be ADA-compliant but not every exhibitor will have a separate ADA line.
+The line itself must be ADA-compliant, but most exhibitors will not have a separate ADA line, due to fire marshal restrictions.
+Do not start your own line.

 Please refer to the Comic-Con website and the Toucan blog for more details.